-Better Connect and CFO continue to provide an employment offer to people who experience harmful patterns of substance use, despite reduced funding (since European funding ceased).
-There is a Network of existing employer relationships to build upon, that have a strong 'social value' ethic.
+Better Connect and Creating Future

+Opportunities continue to provide

+an employment offer to people who

+experience harmful substance use, despite

+reduced funding (since European funding

+ceased).
+There is a network of existing

+employer relationships to build upon,

+that have a strong 'social value' ethic.